Car Insurance Renewal Process Explained

 2. Be upfront

-Working from home, driving fewer kilometres, or installing anti-theft devices can all trigger savings.
+Working from home, driving fewer kilometres, or installing anti-theft devices can all potentially trigger savings.

 Combining home and auto insurance can unlock multi-policy discounts.